stormasm/spanish/books/harrypotter/goblet-of-fire.md

-I found this book on our walk near Wincon on February 1, 2023.
+I found this book on our walk near Winco on February 1, 2023.